HenningBeyer/Project-Collection/README.md

-### Description:
+## Description:

-This repository contains multiple side projects with their respective description.
-These projects primarily serve as documentation of the creator's work and have limited use for personal projects.

-However, a lot can be learned by these school and university projects, so be sure to take a look.
+This repository contains multiple side projects made during school or university with their respective description.
+These projects both serve as learning projects and smaller actual projects.
+These are usually pretty interesting, so be sure to take a look.